google/tarpc/README.md

 "RPC" stands for "Remote Procedure Call," a function call where the work of producing the return value is being done somewhere else.
-When an rpc function is invoked, behind the scenes the function contacts some other process somewhere and asks them to compute the function instead.
-The original function then returns the value produced by that other server.
+When an rpc function is invoked, behind the scenes the function contacts some other process somewhere and asks them to evaluate the function instead.
+The original function then returns the value produced by the other process.

 RPC frameworks are a fundamental building block of most microservices-oriented architectures.
 Two well-known ones are [gRPC](http://www.grpc.io) and